philchalmers/Spower/README.md

 # *Spower*: Power Analyses using Monte Carlo Simulations <img src="inst/sticker/S.png" height="139" align="right"/>

-*Spower* provides a general purpose simulation-based power analysis API for routine and customized simulation experimental designs.
-The package focuses exclusively on Monte Carlo simulation variants of (expected) prospective power analyses, a priori power analyses, criterion power analyses, compromise power analyses, and sensitivity analyses.
-The default simulation experiment functions found within the package provide stochastic variants of the power analyses subroutines found in the *GPower* 3 software (Faul, Erdfelder, Buchner, and Lang, 2009) along with various other power analysis examples (e.g., mediation analyses).
-Supporting functions are also included, such as for building empirical power curve estimates, which utilize a similar API structure.
+*Spower* Provides a general purpose simulation-based power analysis API for routine and customized simulation experimental designs.
+The package focuses exclusively on Monte Carlo simulation experiment variants of (expected) prospective power analyses, criterion analyses, compromise analyses, sensitivity analyses, and a priori/post-hoc analyses.
+The default simulation experiment functions defined within the package provide stochastic variants of the power analysis subroutines in *GPower* 3.1 (Faul, Erdfelder, Buchner, and Lang, 2009), along with various other parametric and non-parametric power analysis applications (e.g., mediation analyses) and support for Bayesian power analysis by way of Bayes factors or posterior probability evaluations.
+Additional functions for building empirical power curves, reanalyzing simulation information, and for increasing the precision of the resulting power estimates are also included, each of which utilize similar API structures.
+For further details see the associated publication in Chalmers (2025).

 ## Installation